MD, FAAP, FSAHM, CEDS-S

-Dr. Anna Tanner is Vice President of Medical Services for Veritas Collaborative.
+Dr. Anna Tanner is Vice President for the Department of Child and Adolescent Medicine at Accanto Health, the parent company of the newly merged Veritas Collaborative and The Emily Program.
 She is a Board Certified Pediatrician who has spent the last 22 years of her career working with complicated adolescent patients with a special emphasis on treating patients with eating disorders.

 Dr. Tanner grew up in Wilmington, Delaware.
 She was Valedictorian of her high school class and went on to receive her undergraduate degree cum laude from Williams College.
 From Williams, she went to Vanderbilt Medical School where she remained for her Pediatrics residency.
 While in medical school and residency, Dr. Tanner did research on Binge Alcohol Expectancies and the effects of Growth Hormone on Pituitary tumors.